nodejs/node/doc/api/timers.markdown

 ## clearInterval(intervalObject)

-Stops a interval from triggering.
+Stops an interval from triggering.

 ## unref()